 Produced DeSoto Parish Gases.
-The results of the stable carbon isotope analyses completed for this study suggest that the produced gas samples collected in DeSoto Parish contain post mature ($VR_e = 1.2$ to 2.0%) to overmature ($VR_e > 2.0\%$) hydrocarbons generated in marine petroleum source rocks at levels of thermal stress equivalent to VR_e values between 1.6 and 2.5%.
-Four of the gases are associated with wet gas or condensate.
-The Sampson Est. 33 #1 gas consists of dry post mature hydrocarbons.
+The results of the stable carbon isotope analyses completed for this study suggest that the produced gas samples collected in DeSoto Parish contain post mature (VR_e =1.2 to 2.0%) to overmature (VR_e ~2.0%) hydrocarbons generated in marine petroleum source rocks at levels of thermal stress equivalent to VR_e values between 1.4 and 2.5%.
+Six of the gases are associated with wet gas or condensate.
+The Sampson Est. 33 #1, Evans 26H-1, and Ford 31H-1 gases consists of very dry post mature to over mature hydrocarbons.
 The Cotton Valley, Bossier/Haynesville shales, and Smackover Formation source rocks are the only intervals that reached these levels of thermal maturity in the study area (Nunn, 2012).
 Numerous workers have published evidence and arguments for a Haynesville and Smackover petroleum source for Cotton Valley Formation hydrocarbons in northwest Louisiana (Dyman and Condon, 2006 and references reported therein).

 The methane carbon isotope results reported in this study are consistent with those reported by Stolper and others (2014) for Haynesville gases produced from shale reservoirs with measured vitrinite reflectance (VR_o) between 1.7 and 2.5%.
-Stolper and others (2014) report that these maturities indicate average gas generation temperatures of approximately 169 to 175°C. These values agree with the predicted temperature and maturation history for the Haynesville Shale published by Nunn (2012, Figure 7, p.
+Stolper and others (2014) report that these maturities indicate average gas generation temperatures of approximately 169 to 175°C. These values agree with the predicted temperature and maturation history for the Haynesville Shale and deeper source rocks published by Nunn (2012, Figure 7, p.
 91).
+Higher generation temperatures - ~200 to 210°C - are plausible (Rooney and others, 1995).

 The maturity of the Cotton Valley Formation gas produced from the Mary Belle Smith 28 #2 Alt well is consistent with the maturity of stratigraphically adjacent Haynesville Formation and Smackover Formation source rocks in the study area (Nunn, 2012).
-However, the other four produced gas samples represent post mature to overmature hydrocarbons that have migrated upwards from the deeper source rocks into thermally immature to early/peak mature stratigraphic intervals.
-All of the Lower Cretaceous reservoir gases (Fredericksburg, Paluxy, Rodessa, and Hosston Formations) produce hydrocarbons that are significantly more thermally mature than those produced from the Cotton Valley Formation in the Mary Belle Smith 28 #2 Alt well.
+This includes the Haynesville gases sampled in the Evans 26H-1 and Ford 31H-1 wells (Figure 9).
+However, the other six produced gas samples have higher thermal maturities: these gases are post mature to overmature hydrocarbons that have migrated upwards from the deeper source rocks into thermally immature to early/peak mature stratigraphic intervals.
+All of the Lower Cretaceous reservoir gases (Fredericksburg, Paluxy, Rodessa, and Hosston Formations) produce hydrocarbons that are significantly more thermally mature than those produced from the Cotton Valley Formation in the Mary Belle Smith 28 #2 Alt well or from the Haynesville Shale in the Evans 26H-1 and Ford 31H-1 wells.
 This observation suggests that the gases produced from the Fredericksburg, Paluxy, Rodessa, and Hosston Formations in the study area have iteratively migrated upwards from deeper areas of the North Louisiana Salt Basin as discussed by Schenk and Viger (1996), Hood and others (2001), Bartberger and others (2002), Dyman and Condon (2006), and Nunn (2012).
 Fractures associated with Louann Salt tectonics and the Sabine uplift must be a major control on the distributions of hydrocarbons in the Lower Cretaceous reservoirs in DeSoto Parish (Bartberger and others, 2002).